Engage Local Communities

 Avolta contributes to the development of the economies in countries where it operates through the payment of fair and competitive salaries, taxes and the purchase of local products and services.
 As a way of assessing the economic impact of its business, Avolta annually discloses its stakeholder value allocation, which reflects the direct monetary impact of its operations over its main stakeholders.
 The stakeholder value calculation is based on Avolta’s CORE EBIT plus personnel expenses.
 It does not comprise values allocated to business stakeholders, such as suppliers or concession partners.

-The accrued value allocated reached CHF 3,356.3 million in fiscal year 2023.
-Out of this amount, CHF 2,539.3 million was allocated to our employees in form of remuneration, retirement benefits, social security payments and other personnel expenses.
-CHF 160.4 million were interest expenses as contributions to our bondholders and lending Donations by type Donations by thematic area Stakeholder Value Allocation 40 % Indirect 18 % Direct 48 % Fight poverty & food insecurity 76 % Employees 12 % Retained earnings and local partners 42 % In-kind 28 % Humanitarian support 9 % Education for disadvantaged children 9 % Health care support for people with special needs 3 % Clean water & sanitation 2 % Training for vulnerable groups 1 % Other banks.
-Income taxes paid to public authorities and communities amounted to CHF 129.2 million in 2023, in the countries where we operate.
-The dividend payment, which the Board of Directors is proposing to the Annual General Meeting of Shareholders on May 15, 2024, of CHF 0.70 per registered share amounts to a total of CHF 106.8 million, and if approved by the AGM, will be paid to shareholders in May 2024.
+The accrued value allocated reached CHF 3,648 million in fiscal year 2024 (2023: CHF 3,357 million).
+Out of this amount, CHF 2,749 million (2023: CHF 2,539 million) was allocated to our employees in form of remuneration, retirement benefits, social security payments and other personnel expenses.
+CHF 134 million (2023: CHF 160 million) were interest expenses as contributions to our bondholders and lending banks.
+Income taxes to public authorities and communities amounted to CHF 120 million in 2024 (2023: CHF 129 million), in the countries where we operate.
+The dividend payment, which the Board of Directors is proposing to the Annual General Meeting of Shareholders on May 14, 2025, of CHF 1.00 per registered share amounts to a total of CHF 147 million, and if approved by the AGM, will be paid to shareholders in May 2025.

-Additionally, Avolta contributes every year to a comprehensive number of social initiatives, which are described in the Community Engagement section of the report, with the remaining amounts being carried forward.
+Additionally, Avolta contributes every year to a comprehensive number of social initiatives, which are described in this Community Engagement section of the report, with the remaining amounts being carried forward.

 Supporting Communities